Fairy godmother

-In fairy tale and legend
+Rather than stemming from folklore, these figures come from the fairy tales of précieuses, and their presence there influenced many later tales and fantasy based on fairy tales.

+Fairy tales and legends

-Actual fairy godmothers are rare in fairy tales, but became familiar figures because of the popularity of the literary fairy tales of Madame d'Aulnoy and other précieuses, and Charles Perrault.
+Actual fairy godmothers are rare in fairy tales but became familiar figures because of the popularity of the literary fairy tales of Madame d'Aulnoy and other précieuses, and Charles Perrault.
 Many other supernatural patrons feature in fairy tales; these include various kinds of animals and the spirit of a dead mother.
-The fairy godmother has her roots in the figures of the Fates; this is especially clear in Sleeping Beauty, where they decree her fate, and are associated with spinning.
+The fairy godmother has her roots in the figures of the Fates; this is especially clear in "Sleeping Beauty", where they decree her fate, and are associated with spinning.

-In the tales of précieuses and later successors, the fairy godmother acts in a manner atypical of fairies in actual folklore belief; they are preoccupied with the character and fortunes of their human protegees, whereas fairies in folklore had their own interests.
+In the tales of précieuses and later successors, the fairy godmother acts in a manner atypical of fairies in actual folklore belief; they are preoccupied with the character and fortunes of their human protegees, whereas fairies in folklore have their interests.

-Typically, the fairy godmother's protégé is a prince or princess, who is the hero of the story, and the godparent uses her magic to help or otherwise support them.
-The most well-known example is probably the fairy godmother in Charles Perrault's Cinderella.
-Eight fairy godmothers appear in Sleeping Beauty in Charles Perrault's version and in the Grimm Brothers' version titled Little Briar Rose the thirteen so-called godmothers are called Wise Women.
+Typically, the fairy godmother's protégé is a prince or princess, who is the protagonist of the story, and the godparent uses her magic to help or otherwise support them.
+The best known example is probably the fairy godmother in Charles Perrault's "Cinderella".
+Eight fairy godmothers appear in Sleeping Beauty in Charles Perrault's version and in the Grimm Brothers' version titled Little Briar Rose, the thirteen godmothers are called Wise Women.
 The popularity of these versions of these tales led to this being widely regarded as a common fairy-tale motif, although they are less common in other tales.

-Indeed, the fairy godmothers were added to The Sleeping Beauty by Perrault; no such figures appeared in his source, "Sole, Luna, e Talia" by Giambattista Basile.
-A great variety of other figures may also take this place.
-She is portrayed as kind, gentle and loving.
+Indeed, the fairy godmothers were added to The Sleeping Beauty by Perrault; no such figures appeared in his source, "Sun, Moon, and Talia" by Giambattista Basile.

+While fairy godmothers are traditionally portrayed as kind, gentle, and loving, there are exceptions.
+In "Sleeping Beauty" and "Little Briar Rose", a fairy not invited to the royal christening curses the eponymous princess to die from pricking her finger on a spindle, only for one of the invited fairies to alter the spell into a century-long slumber.
+In Gabrielle-Suzanne de Villeneuve's fairy tale "Beauty and the Beast", the Prince's evil fairy godmother had not only turned him into a Beast for rejecting her marriage proposal but had even attempted to seduce his uncle, a king whose daughter (Beauty) a good fairy switched at birth with a merchant's dead baby because said godmother tried to have the princess killed.